Home » About APPI » Governance

 Joseph is a member of The Australian Institute of Company Directors (MAICD) and a fellow of The Australian Institute of Management (AIM).

-Professor the Hon.
-Verity Firth AM
+Professor the Hon Verity Firth AM

-Professor the Hon.
-Verity Firth AM is the inaugural Vice-President Societal Impact, Equity and Engagement at the University of New South Wales (UNSW).
+Professor the Hon Verity Firth AM is the inaugural Vice-President Societal Impact, Equity and Engagement at the University of New South Wales (UNSW).
 Prof. Firth has over twenty years’ experience at the very highest levels of government and education sectors in Australia.

-Prior to her role at UNSW, Prof. Firth was the Pro Vice-Chancellor Social Justice and Inclusion at the University of Technology Sydney (2015-2022).
+Prior to her role at UNSW, Professor Firth was the Pro Vice-Chancellor Social Justice and Inclusion at the University of Technology Sydney (2015-2022).
 Prof. Firth was NSW Minister for Education and Training from 2008-2011, where she focused on equity in education, and how to best address educational disadvantage in low socio-economic communities, including rural and remote Indigenous communities.
 As NSW Minister for Women (2007-2009), Ms Firth implemented sector wide strategies to improve women’s recruitment, development and employment in the NSW public sector, and delivered the NSW Government’s first Domestic Violence Strategy.
 As Chief Executive of the Public Education Foundation (2011-2014), Prof. Firth led the Foundation’s transformation from a fledgling organisation into a major provider of scholarships and support for teachers and students in public education.
-Prof. Firth was the Member for the state seat of Balmain from 2007-2011.
+Professor Firth was the Member for the state seat of Balmain from 2007-2011.
 Before her parliamentary career, Ms Firth worked as a lawyer and was Deputy Lord Mayor of the City of Sydney.

 Governance Framework